martinhronec/JEM224/README.md

 You have 20 minutes.

 Next lecture starts at 8:30.
+[Here](https://meet.google.com/zpa-egtc-hhd) is the invite to the call.